-- 18. PROGRAM INCOME.
-Program income shall be returned monthly during the duration of this Contract.
-Upon termination of this Contract, the County reserves the right to determine the final disposition of any program income, as described in 24 CFR Section 570.504 accumulated under the project(s) set forth in Exhibit A. Said disposition may include the County taking possession of said program income. - 19.
-NONEXPENDABLE PROPERTY.
-Nonexpendable property means leased or purchased tangible personal property, included, but not limited to a vehicle, office equipment, etc. having a useful life of more than one (1) year and an acquisition cost of \$5,000 or more per unit.
-Nonexpendable property shall also include, but not be limited to real property, and any interest in real property (including any mortgage or other encumbrance of real property), and funds derived from the sale or disposition of nonexpendable property.
+19. NONEXPENDABLE PROPERTY.
+Nonexpendable property means leased or purchased tangible personal property, included, but not limited to a vehicle, office equipment, etc.

+having a useful life of more than one (1) year and an acquisition cost of \$5,000 or more per unit.
+Nonexpendable property shall also include, but not limited to, real property, and any interest in real property (including any mortgage or other encumbrance of real property), and funds derived from the sale or disposition of nonexpendable property.

 Any utilization of funds derived from the sale or disposition of nonexpendable property must have prior approval of the County and otherwise comply with all applicable laws and regulations.
-In the event the Contract is terminated or expires, the County reserves the right to determine the final disposition of said nonexpendable property acquired for this project with CDBG funds, including funds derived there from.
+In case of the Contract's termination, the County reserves the right to determine the final disposition of said nonexpendable property acquired for this project with HPRP funds, including funds derived therefrom.
 Said disposition may include taking possession of said nonexpendable property.

-The Operating Agency shall maintain up-to-date property records, listing all non-expendable property purchased with an acquisition cost of \$5,000 or more that it has leased or purchased during the term of this Contract.
-The following items should be included in the list: description of property, serial or ID number, source of funds that purchased the item (including the award number), owner of property, date of purchase, cost, percentage of cost paid with Federal monies, location, condition and use of property, date of disposal, and sale price or method used to determine the current market value.
-The Operating Agency shall conduct a physical inventory of the nonexpendable property at least once a year, reconcile the inventory with its property records and maintain these records for five years (5) after the termination or expiration of this Contract.
+The Operating Agency shall maintain up-to-date property records, listing all nonexpendable property items for which they are responsible.
+The following items should be included in the list: description of property, serial or ID number, source of funds that purchased the item (including the award number), property title holder, date of purchase, cost, percentage of Federal participation in the cost of the property, location, condition and use of property, and date of disposal and sale price or method used to determine the current market value.
+The Operating Agency shall conduct a physical inventory of the nonexpendable property at least once a year, reconcile the inventory with its property records and maintain these records for five years (5) after the expiration or termination of this contract.

-In the event there is a change of use or disposition of the property during the term of the contract, except in the case of real property in excess of \$25,000, if the market value of the property is over \$5,000, the Operating Agency shall immediately pay to the County a pro-rata share of the current market value of the property, or proceeds from the sale.
-The pro-rata share shall be calculated by multiplying the current market value by the percentage of the purchase price paid with CDBG funds or program income.
+In the event there is a change of use or disposition, of the property during the term of the contract, except in the case of real property in excess of \$25,000, if the market value of the property is over \$5,000, the Operating Agency shall immediately pay the County the HPRP pro-rata share of the current market value of the property, or proceeds from the sale.
+The pro-rata share shall be calculated by multiplying the current market value by the percentage of the purchase price paid with HPRP funds or program income.

-If there is a residual inventory of unused supplies, upon termination or completion of the project or termination or expiration of this Contract, with a current aggregate market value exceeding \$5,000 and if the supplies are not needed for any other federally sponsored program(s) or project(s), the Operating Agency shall immediately pay the County for its pro rata share of the current aggregate market value or proceeds from the sale calculated at the percentage of the purchase price paid with CDBG funds.
-The Operating Agency shall obtain prior approval of the County and otherwise comply with all applicable laws and regulations prior to utilizing the supplies for any other federally sponsored program(s) or project(s).
+If there is a residual inventory of unused supplies, upon termination or completion of the project or termination or expiration of this Contract, with a then current aggregate market value exceeding \$5,000, and if the supplies are not needed for any other federally sponsored program(s) or project(s), the Operating Agency shall immediately pay the County for its HPRP pro-rata share.
+The Operating Agency shall obtain prior approval of the County and otherwise comply with all applicable laws and regulations, prior to utilizing the supplies for another federally sponsored program(s) or project(s).